-Using an access card to open a door is not significantly different from providing a username and password to your computer at the beginning of each day.
-The difference is it relies on you using the card you are issued (and noticing if you have misplaced it).
-There is a big push in the IT security community to enable Multifactor Authentication which often can be thought of as:
+Using an access card to open a door is not much different from entering a username and password to log in to your computer every day.
+The only difference is that you use the card issued to you (and notice if you have misplaced it).
+The IT security community is pushing for Multifactor Authentication, which can be thought of as:

-- Who are you? (username)
+1. Who are you? (username)

-- What do you know? (password)
+2. What do you know? (password)

-- What do you have?
+3. What do you have?
 (MFA token)

-One of the primary motives for reviewing this data is to fill DSPT requirements.
-These oblige NHS Trusts to understand who is accessing what, where, when, and ideally, why?
-It is important to recognise this as an IT challenge, as well as an HR/Security/Management/Executive problem.
-If your access control system generates logs (or can generate scheduled reports for example), then adding those logs to your central security tool is advisable.
-It also greatly enhances the overall visibility of your Information Assurance responsibilities.
+Splunk can be used to monitor access events from a wide variety of data sources, including access control and physical security systems.
+Reviewing this data can help meet the DSPT requirements of NHS Trusts, enabling them to understand who is accessing what, where, when, and why.
+This is an IT challenge as well as an HR/security/management/executive problem.
+If your access control system generates logs, adding those logs to your central security tool is advisable.
+This also enhances the overall visibility of your Information Assurance responsibilities.

 -